Trinadhj/Loan-Eligibility-Algorithm/README.md

 # Problem Statement

-The director of SZE bank identified that going through the loan applications to filter the people who can be granted loans or need to be rejected is a tedious and time-consuming process.
-He wants to automate it and increase his bank’s efficiency.
+The small business banks noticed that checking whether a loan applicant is elgibile is highly time consuming.
+They want to automate it and increase the bank’s efficiency.
 After talking around a bit, your name pops up as one of the few data scientists who can make this possible within a limited time.
-Will you help the director out?
+Can this be done?

 # Objective

-The idea behind this ML project is to build an ML model and web application that the bank can use to classify if a user can be granted a loan or not.
+The idea behind this ML project is to build an ML model that the bank can use to classify if a user can be granted a loan or not.

 # Evaluation Criteria